Viewtiful/Viewtiful.github.io/source/_posts/2014-09-13-using-selenium-to-test-the-datepicker-from-the-todo-application.markdown

 Indeed the last part of *`datepicker-008-6172-9`* correspond to the day, here it is *`9`*.
 So we can use this as the pattern for selecting the day we want!

 The following snippet contains the code for selecting the *`td`* element corresponding to the 9th day of the current month.
-Find the button inside the *`td`* and clicking on it.
 {% highlight scala %}
 browser.$("td", withId().contains("-9")).find("button").click()
 {% endhighlight %}